coronel08/website-vid-project/README.md

 This was used to practice html & css styling with very simple Javascript.

 Built using html/css/javascript project
 Uses a video for the background.
-Also using Nginx/Docker for ddeployment
+Also using Nginx/Docker for deployment

+[BOOTSTRAP SITE](https://getbootstrap.com/docs/4.5/getting-started/introduction/) Components tab for styling

 [Docker Link](https://hub.docker.com/repository/docker/coronel08/vid-site1#)